 Q: I’m ready to get started!
 How much does it cost?

-A: The course itself will be $7 for the first month, and then $21 per month thereafter.
-However, I’ve created a special offer for Founding Members.
+A: The course itself will be $7 for the first trial month, which gives you access to all the course materials, and then $21 per month thereafter.
+You can cancel at any time.

 Q: How do I cancel?